“Productivity is never an accident; it is always the result of a commitment to excellence, intelligent planning, and an applied effort.”

 This gives a sense of purpose to the employees and makes them feel an essential part of the organization.

-Leadership should discuss how an employee’s contribution is helping the company achieve their goals and targets.
+Leadership should discuss how an employee’s contribution is helping the company achieve its goals and targets.

 Leadership should encourage connections at workplaces and inter-disciplinary/cross-team bonding.
 Conduct regular team outings, team-building activities, social gatherings, which helps the employees to connect at a personal level as well.